reserve-protocol/protocol/docs/system-design.md

 ## Deployment Parameters

-### Revenue split (`dist`)
+### `dist` (revenue split)

-The fraction of revenues that should go towards RToken holders vs stakers, as given by the relative values of `rTokenDist` and `rsrDist`.
+The fraction of revenues that should go towards RToken holders vs stakers, as given by the relative values of `dist.rTokenDist` and `dist.rsrDist`.
 This can be thought of as a single variable between 0 and 100% (during deployment).

 Anticipated value: 60% to stakers and 40% to RToken holders.
 Mainnet reasonable range: 0% to 100%